cryptomegabyte/ali-kayani-opensource/python/challenges/README.md

 # Challenges

 A scratchpad where I solve different coding problems.
-Tests are wrttien first then the code to complete the challenge.
+Tests are written first then the code to complete the challenge.
 The testing files have a description of the problem trying to be solved.

 ## Running the challenges